 Regardless of budget, time of year, capacity etc, there will be a venue to match.
-Just make sure to do more research than you think you’ll need; talk to friends and family, read wedding blogs and start a conversation with industry experts and bloggers.
+Just make sure to do more research than you think you’ll need; talk to friends and family, read wedding blogs, make Pinterest boards and start a conversation with a variety of industry experts.

-Hopefully, you’ll now have a slightly better idea of the ins and outs of destination weddings and how Stephanie can help you plan your perfect wedding day!
-If you’d like to get in touch with her for an informal chat on how she can help you, email her on firstname.lastname@example.org.
+Hopefully, you’ll now have a slightly better idea of the ins and outs of destination weddings and how our wedding consultant Evie can help you plan your perfect wedding day!
+If you’d like to get in touch with her for an informal chat on how she can help you, email her at firstname.lastname@example.org.